Planning the Ultimate Path-to-Purchase

 Sometimes the art of grabbing a shopper’s attention can really be credited to delivering the basics.
 Good, effective signage.
 Proper lighting.
 Impactful messaging.

-Sounds straightforward, but focusing your efforts on these foundational elements will lay the right groundwork for your merchandising display.
+Sounds straightforward, but focusing your efforts on these foundational elements will lay the right groundwork for your retail merchandising display.

 Consider what works best for your merchandiser.
 Do you have a shop-in-shop program?
 A circular halo sign can lure customers to your area from across a store.
 Looking to stand out on an otherwise dull shelf?
 Lighting adds life (and the perfect spotlight) to your product.